maxwellbrenner/TheOddsAPI-Interfacing/README.md

 ### 1. API Interfacing Program - `(1) API Interfacing.ipynb`

-This program interfaces with `TheOddsAPI` to gather closing lines for each UFC fight dating back to `2020-06-06`, which is the first day `TheOddsAPI` began archiving UFC `h2h` odds.
+This program interfaces with `TheOddsAPI` to retrieve closing lines for UFC fights, covering events from `June 6, 2020` onward – the first date `TheOddsAPI` began archiving UFC `head-to-head` odds.

-It collects essential details such as:
-- **Event Details**: name, date, location.
-- **Fight Information**: winner, method of victory, round and time of victory, weight class, title fight status, and links to fight-specific stats.
+1. **Load Event Master List**: It begins by loading an existing `cleaned_event_masterlist.csv` file.
+This file contains a historical list of UFC event dates, which are essential for cross-referencing with TheOddsAPI data.

+2. **Filter Event Dates by Date Range**: The program filters the event dates within a specified date range, which can be customized.
+A 12-hour offset is applied to each event date to standardize times across time zones.

+3. **Retrieve Historical Odds**: For each filtered event date, the program queries TheOddsAPI to retrieve the historical odds data for that date.
+The odds are retrieved in the "head-to-head" format and include details such as:
+   - **Event Date and Time**: Specific timestamps of the events.
-- **Fighter Statistics**: attributes like height, reach, and date of birth for each fighter in the event.
+   - **Fighter Odds**: Head-to-head betting lines for each fighter.

-The program begins by loading an existing `cleaned_event_masterlist.csv` file, which contains UFC event dates.
-It then filters these dates based on a specified date range.
-After identifying the relevant event dates, the program requests historical betting odds for each date from The Odds API.
-These odds are compiled into a CSV file, named dynamically based on the date range, which is used for further integration with UFC event data in subsequent notebooks.
+   - **Bookmaker and Market Data**: Information about the bookmakers providing odds and the types of odds markets available (e.g., head-to-head).

+4. **Save Odds Data to CSV**: All odds data is saved into a CSV file, dynamically named according to the specified date range.
+The CSV format includes essential fields, making it compatible for further data analysis and integration with UFC event details in other notebooks.

+## Data Collected

+The data collected includes:

+- **Event Details**: Information about each event, including the event date, home team, and away team (fighters).
+- **Betting Odds**: Closing odds for each event, covering the head-to-head market and including details for each fighter's price (odds).
+- **Bookmaker Information**: Bookmaker details and the specific market for each betting outcome.

 ### 2. Odds Preprocessing Program - `(2) Odds Preprocessing.ipynb`

-This program processes raw betting odds data to align it with the UFC event data, making it suitable for appending.
+This program processes raw odds data to align it with the UFC event data, making it compatible for integration.

 The key preprocessing steps include:

 #### Filtering Odds Data by Date Range
 The program filters odds data to match the event date range from `cleaned_event_masterlist.csv`, ensuring that only relevant betting data is retained.